-How many times have we heard clients say something along the lines of the phrase above?
+How many times have we heard clients say something like ““Shoot me on my left, it’s my better side?”
 Most people have a preference on which side they look better when photographed because of how they perceive their facial features and lack of symmetry.

 Facial symmetry is scientifically proven to be a characteristic of a more attractive face, which makes logical sense considering that plastic surgeons worldwide are thriving due to the gripes of humans wanting to alter their asymmetrical features.